 Background jobs are scheduled by using the

 CLOUD_SCHEDULER package.
-Since the Oracle Database Cloud Service (Database Schema) is a true multi-tenant environment, some aspects of the Oracle Database must be restricted to protect the integrity of both the data and the performance characteristics of Oracle Database Cloud Service (Schema).
+Since the Oracle Database Cloud - Database Schema Service is a true multi-tenant environment, some aspects of the Oracle Database must be restricted to protect the integrity of both the data and the performance characteristics of Database Schema Service.

-Oracle Database Cloud Service (Schema) cannot be allowed to have unlimited access to the creation and execution of jobs, as this would allow a single service, either by accident or due to malicious intent, to overrun the underlying hardware resources.
-To address this situation, Oracle Database Cloud Service (Schema) includes an interface which allows the limited use of database jobs.
+Database Schema Service cannot be allowed to have unlimited access to the creation and execution of jobs, as this would allow a single service, either by accident or due to malicious intent, to overrun the underlying hardware resources.
+To address this situation, Database Schema Service includes an interface which allows the limited use of database jobs.

 This interface has the following characteristics:

-Users are allowed to submit jobs for immediate execution or as scheduled tasks
+Users are allowed to submit jobs for immediate execution in the current database session or as scheduled tasks.

 Users are limited to the number of immediate and scheduled jobs.
 These limits are public.
 There is a limit of 10 background jobs and 5 active jobs.

 When a user submits a job, the interface checks to see if the limit for the number of jobs (of the type of the submitted job) has been reached.
 If the limit has been reached, the call to the interface returns an error.